Gold standard: Implementation

 The United Kingdom slipped into a gold specie standard in 1717 by over-valuing gold at 15 1/5 times its weight in silver.
-It was unique among nations to use gold in conjunction with clipped, underweight silver shillings, addressed only before the end of the 18th century by the acceptance of gold proxies like token silver coins and banknotes.
+It was unique among nations to use gold in conjunction with clipped, underweight silver shillings, a problem addressed only before the end of the 18th century by the acceptance of gold proxies like token silver coins and banknotes.

+Under a gold standard, where coins circulated at face value, banks and public cash offices had to confirm that each coin still held roughly the amount of gold the law required.
+Normal wear alone gradually lowered a coin's weight, but clipping, filing, or sweating could strip gold away on purpose.
+To guard against this, most monetary systems set a pass weight: any coin that fell below it was withdrawn or simply refused.
+That requirement kept calibrated scales, coin weights, and mechanical testing devices in constant use.

+The Doppelkronensache, discovered in Lübeck in 1877, showed how the weight rule could be evaded.
+The affected 20-mark coins had been reduced after minting but remained above the legal minimum, so they passed the checks used at public cash offices.

 From the more widespread acceptance of paper money in the 19th century emerged the gold bullion standard, a system where gold coins do not circulate, but authorities like central banks agree to exchange circulating currency for gold bullion at a fixed price.
 First emerging in the late 18th century to regulate exchange between London and Edinburgh, Keynes (1913) noted how such a standard became the predominant means of implementing the gold standard internationally in the 1870s.